-Other Reporting Required by Governmental Auditing Standards
+Report Required by Governmental Auditing Standards

-In accordance with Government Auditing Standards, we have also issued our report dated January 31, 2023, on our consideration of the House of Representatives' internal control over financial reporting on our test of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of this report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considered the House of Representatives' internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated January 15, 2025, on our consideration of the House of Representatives' internal control over financial reporting on our test of its compliance with certain provisions of Laws, regulations, contracts and grant agreements and other matters.
+The purpose of this report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in consideration of House of Representatives' internal control over financial reporting and compliance.